beniyama/SortInMemory/README.md

     cd bin
     java SortDriver 1000 5

 This program takes two arguments: "input array size" and "memory size".
+The memory size needs to be greater than 3.

 ### Step 3.
 Confirm